 - A decent initial wine fridge for a kitchen or home bar is a small single zone device.
 These small, affordable wine refrigerators usually have only one cooling compartment and temperature control.
 This means that either red wine or white wine can be stored, but not both.

 - Dual-zone wine storage, call-back and alarm systems, racking, and customizable cabinets and shelves are all available in higher-end coolers and wine cabinets.
 These features are good, but they aren't required.

 - If you want to take the guessing out of manually managing the temperature, humidity and temperature screens are a necessary.
-This 36-bottle wine cooler has blue LED internal lighting that highlights the bottles through an exquisite tempered-glass door that protects your collection from potentially dangerous ultraviolet rays.
+This 36-bottle wine fridgehas blue LED internal lighting that highlights the bottles through an exquisite tempered-glass door that protects your collection from potentially dangerous ultraviolet rays.
 It's the closest thing to having your own wine cellar!

 Store a Variety of Wines Together

-A dual zone wine cooler is the way to go if you'll be storing both red and white wines.
+A dual zone wine fridge is the way to go if you'll be storing both red and white wines.
 Both the left and right chilling zones have a temperature range of 40-65°F, allowing you to store a variety of wines while keeping them in great condition.